Ioji Temple's main gate

 Tadanobu Sato (illustration by Utagawa Kuniyoshi)

-The Sato brothers assisted Minamoto no Yoshitsune and played a major role in the Genpei War, and are counted among the "Four Heavenly Kings of Yoshitsune"
+The Sato brothers assisted Minamoto no Yoshitsune and played a major role in the Genpei War, and"Four Heavenly Kings"are counted among

 The tragic story of Basho's mother and two wives that brought him to tears

-The Sato brothers continued to be active, but in 1185, the Battle of Yashima .
-In 1186, the younger brother Tadanobu was attacked while hiding in Kyoto, and although he fought bravely, he was unable to overcome the superior numbers and committed suicide.
+The Sato brothers continued to be active, but in 1185,the Battle of Yashimathe elder brother Tsugunobu was killed by an arrow while shielding Yoshitsune.
+In 1186, the younger brother Tadanobu was attacked while hiding in Kyoto and, despite his valiant efforts, was no match for the enemy's numbers and committed suicide.

 Tsugunobu's final moments at Yashima (painting by Yoshu Shuen)